Learn to use your body better to feel better.

 From where all movement

-Once you have some awareness of your Base-Line, start thinking about the other 3 main muscles of movement and how you use them.
+Once you have some awareness of your Base-Line, you can then feel for the other 3 main muscles of and how you use them.

 Focusing on your Base-Line muscles provides the sensory feedback necessary to increase awareness of your sense of position, motion and balance - your sense of proprioception.